FabmanHQ/fabman-api/sections/webhooks.md

 After sending the event, Fabman will record the interaction with your application so it can be introspected for debugging.

+## Unsuccessful deliveries and retries

+In case of an unsuccessful response, Fabman will attempt to call the webhook URL multiple times before deactivating the webhook.
+The duration between attempts will grow exponentially longer to give your service time to recover.

 ## Paused or deactivated webhooks

 Paused webhooks (or webhooks deactivated after unsuccessful delivery) do not receive any events.
 But events from the selected categories will still be queued and will be submitted once you un-pause the webhook.

 ## Event types
 ### Member